maximilianparker/Search_Ignore_Exps/README.md

 # Search_Ignore_Exps
-Visual search 2AFC experiment written in Psychopy
+Visual search 2AFC experiment written in PsychToolbox

 These files comprise an experiment conducted in the Visual Cognition lab at Cambridge.